- Parking & Alternative Transportation Services

 - Peninsula Clean Energy Income-qualifying residents (limited to certain Bay Area zip codes) can qualify for rebates of up to $6,000!
 Peninsula Clean Energy makes it easier for residents in its member communities to purchase a used electric vehicle (EV).
 Used EV owners already save money on fueling and maintenance costs—now they can also enjoy immediate savings at time of purchase.

-CSUEB has 50 electric vehicle (EV) charging spaces on the Hayward campus and 6 spaces on the Concord campus.
+CSUEB has 50 electric vehicle (EV) charging spaces on the Hayward campus and 6 spaces on the Concord Center.

 For map locations on where to charge on the Hayward Campus, please click here.

 For Charging and Fee information, please click here.